rv0fficial/CSA-Server-Client-Configuration/proxy/Configuration_Guide.md

    - Disable the NAT adapter on your Fedora machine to ensure that it goes through the Squid proxy.
    - Try to access a website, and the request should go through the Squid proxy on your CentOS server.
    - Monitor Squid logs on your CentOS server to verify that requests are being processed.
+     ```bash
+     tail -f /var/log/squid/access.log
+     ```

+**Note:** In client end(Fedora), you can set up a proxy using various methods, including system-wide settings, environment variables, and configuration files.
+In this case, configured in the browser settings in the Firefox application, regular web traffic, including HTTP/HTTPS requests, should be directed to the proxy server.
+But when you use the ping command directly on the Fedora VM, it attempts to send ICMP Echo Request packets to the destination IP address.
+The Fedora VM is not configured to use this proxy in this scenario, the packets won't be routed through the proxy, and the ping may fail.
+Because the direct attempts to access external websites using tools like ping won't work as expected.

 ---